ROBOTIC SURGERY

 He and his team have pioneered Robotic Surgery in West Dorset.
 He has completed a recognized training programme under mentorship of top Robotic Surgeons from Germany and UK.
 He has a special interest in Nerve Sparing Robotic Prostatectomy.
 He offers Robotic Surgery to the West Dorset patients at Royal Bournemouth Hospital where he has a regular weekly operating slot.

-Mr Afzal has presented a new technique of Robotic Prostatectomy without posterior mobilisation of the bladder
+Mr Afzal has presented a new technique of ‘Robotic Prostatectomy without posterior mobilisation of the bladder’

-in Annual ERUS 16, EAU Robotic meeting in Milan, Italy, 14-16 September 2016.
+in the Annual ERUS 16, EAU Robotic meeting in Milan, Italy, 14-16 September 2016.
 This video can be seen via clicking the following links:

 https://youtu.be/hj18DhRMR8o